 Lady Eleanor Swift is invited to start and finish the raft race at the May Fair.
 But the lighthearted tone of the day is shattered by the tragic death of the local undertaker Solemn Jon.
 The following day the newspaper prints a scathing obituary which claims the death was murder.
 Solemn Jon’s widow begs Eleanor to investigate…

 Murder at the Fair is the sixth book to feature Lady Eleanor Swift and her gently despairing butler Clifford.
 It is a cosy murder mystery set in the 1920s.
-There are mentions of events in previous books but no major spoilers if you read then out of order.
+There are mentions of events in previous books but no major spoilers if you read them out of order.

 Eleanor once again has to challenge the social norms of the 1920s as she repeatedly defies convention.
 Gender and class roles again form an important theme within the book.
 The relationship between Eleanor and Clifford remains magical, alive with fun and humour.

 Murder at the Fair is a great addition to this cosy murder mystery series.
+There is danger for our protagonists along the way but the light hearted writing style makes it gentle entertainment.

 I have previously reviewed the first five books in the series: A Very English Murder, Death at the Dance, A Witness to Murder, Murder in the Snow and Mystery by the Sea.